 The Acting Principal, Ms. Ann Marie Bourke, is the Designated Liaison Person and any concerns that arise in relation to Children First Guidelines are to be referred to the Designated Liaison Person.

 If a member of staff is unavailable to teach the sensitive issues, arrangements regarding the teaching of the programme will be made by the BOM.

 In the past guest speakers from ‘Accord’ have delivered a full day programme to Senior Classes where issues such as physical and emotional development, bodily changes and sexual awakening are explored.
-The cost of the lectures has been borne by the Parents’ Association and the pupils.

 We will use the RSE and the Stay Safe programmes and other resources that are deemed suitable by the Department of Education & Skills and the Principal / SPHE coordinator.

 Where necessary, or if opportunities arise, the Board of Management may be requested to fund/support ongoing in-career development for teachers and the purchase of relevant materials or resources.

 This policy is available on the school website as well as in hard copy form from the school office.
 It has been formulated and implemented by the school community including the BOM, staff, parents and children.

 This policy and the RSE programme will be reviewed by the BOM regularly or as new legislation dictates.
 All partners will be informed of any amendments after such a review.
 RSE resources will also be reviewed to ensure they are kept up to date.